xpportal/alchemy-worker/README.md

 ## License

-Alchemy Worker OpenAI Worker is licensed under the GPL 2.0 license.
-See [LICENSE](LICENSE) for more information.
+Alchemy Worker OpenAI Worker is licensed under the GPL 2.0 and MPL2 license.
+See [LICENSES](LICENSES) for more information.